pinglamb/math/linear-algebra/diagonalization-triangular-form.md

 # Diagonalization and Triangular Form
 {: .page-title}

-It can be hard to find the minimal polynomials of a given linear map.
-Instead of studying polynomials such that $f(\alpha)$ sends the whole vector space $V$ to zero, it is equally useful to study polynomials which send individual vectors to zero, which leads to the discussion of eigenvalues and eigenvectors.
+It can be equally useful to study polynomials which send individual vectors to zero, which leads to the discussion of eigenvalues and eigenvectors.

 ## Eigenvalues and Eigenvectors